tim-a-brown/family-game-hub/replit.md

 - June 26, 2025.
 Added unique faint background graphics to each game tile with variety of colors and 45-degree fade effect
 - June 26, 2025.
 Enhanced Dots and Boxes to support up to 3 players with grid sizes up to 15x15
 - June 26, 2025.
 Enhanced Hangman with 260+ puzzles (8-21 letters, 1-3 words), dynamic drawing system that synchronizes with wrong answer limit (6-10 configurable)
+- June 26, 2025.
+Enhanced Would You Rather with hidden choices until game end, 6-second pass screen between players for privacy

 ## User Preferences
 Preferred communication style: Simple, everyday language.